 Other ways to support legal aid:

-These cases, and so many more just like them, will persist into 2021.
-Your support today will ensure that NHLA and LARC are there tomorrow for the hearings and negotiations, the emergencies and the life-changing moments.
+Your support today will ensure that NHLA and 603 Legal Aid are there tomorrow for the hearings and negotiations, the emergencies and the life-changing moments.

 Every gift counts, and every gift will provide critical support to protect our most vulnerable neighbors when their basic rights to food, shelter and safety are on the line.